HIDING

 The installation also included a typed excerpt from Anne Frank's diary.
 Her entry from November 17, 1942, consists of a tongue-in-cheek list of rules and regulations for the secret annex written on the occasion of the arrival of a new resident, Mr. Dussel.

-Upon entering the gallery, viewers encountered a three and a half minute looped video projected on the wall concealing the hiding room.
+Upon entering the gallery, viewers encountered a three- and-a-half minute looped video projected on the wall concealing the hiding room.
 The video depicts a tree at night, illuminated by a flashing red traffic light.
 The darkness and the red flashes are meant to evoke a sense of alarm and danger, as well as reference a police action.

 This collection of 70 books was derived from the recommended reading lists found on several survivalist websites.
 Ironically, many of these sites about living off the grid link to reading lists on amazon.com as a way of generating income.
 Some of the titles in this collection include: "How To Survive Without A Salary," "Starting A New Life In Rural America," "Walden," "The Prepper's Blueprint: The Step by Step Guide To Help You Prepare for Any Disaster," "How to Live on Wheat," "Joy of Cooking," "Tom Brown's Guide To Wild Edible and Medicinal Plants," "The Boy Scout Handbook," "US ARMY: Emergency War Surgery," "Ayn Rand: Atlas Shrugged," "When Technology Fails," and "Prepper Pete Prepares: An Introduction To Prepping For Kids."